understanding-search/maze-dataset/docs/paper/paper.md

 Our package can be installed from [PyPi](https://pypi.org/project/maze-dataset/) via `pip install maze-dataset`, or directly from the [git repository](https://github.com/understanding-search/maze-dataset) [@maze-dataset-github].

-To create a dataset, we first create a `MazeDatasetConfig` configuration object, which specifies the seed, number, and size of mazes, as well as the generation algorithm and its corresponding parameters.
-This object is passed to a `MazeDataset` class to create a dataset.
-Crucially, this `MazeDataset` mimics the interface of a PyTorch [@pytorch] `Dataset`, and can thus be easily incorporated into existing data pre-processing and training pipelines, e.g., through the use of a `Dataloader` class.
+To create a dataset, we first create a [`MazeDatasetConfig`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDatasetConfig) configuration object, which specifies the seed, number, and size of mazes, as well as the generation algorithm and its corresponding parameters.
+This object is passed to a [`MazeDataset`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDataset) class to create a dataset.
+Crucially, this [`MazeDataset`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#MazeDataset) mimics the interface of a PyTorch [@pytorch] [`Dataset`](https://pytorch.org/docs/stable/data.html), and can thus be easily incorporated into existing data pre-processing and training pipelines, e.g., through the use of a `DataLoader` class.

 ```python
 from maze_dataset import MazeDataset, MazeDatasetConfig, LatticeMazeGenerators